-Overtime worked on Sundays and holidays is paid at double time.
-As an alternative to overtime pay, compensatory rest must be granted within either three months or 12 months following the date(s) of the overtime.
+Overtime worked on Sundays and holidays are paid at double time.
 Employers cannot require employees to work more than 78 overtime hours in three months or 91 hours in one year.

-Although there is a general prohibition on night work, i.e., work between the hours of 8 p.m. and 6 a.m., various exceptions exist to the general prohibition.
+There is a general prohibition on night work, i.e., work between the hours of 8 p.m. and 6 a.m., but various exceptions exist to the general prohibition.

 In principle, workers who engage in night work (between 8 pm and 6 am) are not entitled to a supplement to their wages/salary (bonus).
 Night work is paid in the same way as work carried out in the daytime.
 There are two exceptions to this principle: